-Inclusions can also cause steel fatigue as well as cutting and grinding difficulties, so tool steel should have certain requirements for inclusions.
+Inclusions can also cause fatigue in the steel, as well as difficulties during cutting and grinding.
+Therefore, tool steel must have specified requirements for inclusions.

 10. Bulk carbide

-In the process of steel smelting, due to component segregation, the carbides are unevenly distributed, or the carbides in the iron alloy are not completely melted, resulting in large angular carbides, which are preserved without being crushed after forging.
+In the process of steel smelting, uneven distribution of carbides can occur due to component segregation, or when carbides in the iron alloy are not fully melted, resulting in large angular carbides that persist without being crushed after forging.

-The presence of bulk carbides will increase the brittleness of the tool and easily cause tipping.
+The presence of these bulk carbides increases the tool’s brittleness and increases the risk of tipping.

-During the heat treatment process, due to the enrichment of large carbides and alloying elements, defects such as overheating, insufficient tempering and even cracking along the grain boundary are likely to occur.
+During the heat treatment process, these large carbides and alloying elements can become enriched, potentially leading to defects such as overheating, insufficient tempering, and even cracking along grain boundaries.

-Figure 16 is the overheating of quenching caused by segregation of surrounding components of large carbides (etching in 4% HNO3 alcohol solution).
+Figure 16 shows overheating during quenching caused by segregation of surrounding components of large carbides (etched in 4% HNO3 alcohol solution).